Federal holidays in the United States: List of federal holidays

 Most of the 11 U.S. federal holidays are also state holidays.
-A holiday that falls on a weekend is usually observed on the closest weekday (e.g. a holiday falling on a Saturday is observed on the preceding Friday, while a holiday falling on a Sunday is observed on the succeeding Monday).
+Five of the "floating" date holidays always fall on a Monday; the remaining floating holiday, Thanksgiving, is always on a Thursday.
+The rest are on fixed dates.
+A fixed date holiday that falls on a weekend (Saturday and Sunday) is usually observed for federal employees on the closest weekday: a holiday falling on a Saturday is observed on the preceding Friday, while a holiday falling on a Sunday is observed on the succeeding Monday.
 The official names come from the statute that defines holidays for federal employees.

-New Year's Day, Juneteenth, Independence Day, Veterans Day, and Christmas Day are observed on the same calendar date each year, irrespective of the day of the week.
-For floating holidays, when a holiday falls on a Saturday, federal employees who work Monday to Friday observe the holiday on the previous Friday.
-Federal employees who work on Saturday observe the holiday on Saturday and, for them, Friday is a regular work day.
-Holidays that fall on a Sunday are observed by federal workers the following Monday.

-Inauguration Day, held on January 20 every four years following a quadrennial presidential election, is considered a paid holiday for federal employees in the Washington, D.C., area by the Office of Personnel Management.
-However, it is not considered a federal holiday in the United States equivalent to the eleven holidays mentioned above.
+Inauguration Day, held on January 20 every four years following a quadrennial presidential election, if not falling on the Birthday of Martin Luther King, Jr., is considered a paid holiday for federal employees in the Washington, D.C., area by the Office of Personnel Management.
+It is not considered a federal holiday in the United States equivalent to the eleven holidays mentioned above.

 Although many states recognize most or all federal holidays as state holidays, the federal government cannot enact laws to compel them to do so.
-Furthermore, states can recognize other days as state holidays that are not federal holidays.
-For example, the State of Texas recognizes all federal holidays except Columbus Day, and in addition recognizes the Friday after Thanksgiving, Christmas Eve, and the day after Christmas as state holidays.
-Furthermore, Texas does not follow the federal rule of closing either the Friday before if a holiday falls on a Saturday, or the Monday after if a holiday falls on a Sunday (offices are open on those Fridays or Mondays), but does have "partial staffing holidays" (such as March 2, which is Texas Independence Day) and "optional holidays" (such as Good Friday).
+States can recognize other days as state holidays that are not federal holidays.
+For example, the State of Texas recognizes all federal holidays except Columbus Day, and recognizes the Friday after Thanksgiving, Christmas Eve, and the day after Christmas as state holidays.

+Texas does not follow the federal rule of closing either the Friday before, if a holiday falls on a Saturday, or the Monday after if a holiday falls on a Sunday.
+Offices are open on those Fridays or Mondays.
+Texas has "partial staffing holidays", such as March 2, which is Texas Independence Day, and "optional holidays", such as Good Friday.

-Private employers also are not required to observe federal or state holidays, the key exception being federally-chartered banks.
+Private employers are not required to observe federal or state holidays, the key exception being federally-chartered banks.
 Some private employers, often by a union contract, pay a differential such as time-and-a-half or double-time to employees who work on some federal holidays.
-Employees not specifically covered by a union contract, however, might only receive their standard pay for working on a federal holiday, depending on the company policy.
+Employees not specifically covered by a union contract might only receive their standard pay for working on a federal holiday, depending on the company policy.